Gill v. Whitford

 A LEGAL CHALLENGE TO STOP PARTISAN GERRYMANDERS NATIONWIDE

-The Campaign Legal Center is part of a litigation team representing 12 Wisconsin voters who have challenged the state’s Assembly district lines as an unconstitutional partisan gerrymander in Whitford v.
-Gill.
+CLC is part of a litigation team representing 12 Wisconsin voters who have challenged the state’s Assembly district lines as an unconstitutional partisan gerrymander in Gill v.
+Whitford.
 Our case is the first purely partisan gerrymandering case to go to trial in 30 years.
 Through this litigation, the plaintiffs seek to establish for the first time a manageable standard by which courts nationwide can analyze partisan gerrymandering claims.

 On November 21, 2016, a three-judge panel in the U.S. District Court for the Western District of Wisconsin struck down Wisconsin’s state assembly district map.
 With this decision, plaintiffs have successfully alleged and proven that a state legislative redistricting plan is an unconstitutional partisan gerrymander for the first time in 30 years.